eikehmueller/ma32070/lectures/Notes.md

 v_i = \sum_j A_{ij}w_j
 $$

-In`numpy`, it can be implemented as
+In`numpy`, this can be implemented as

 ```Python
 v = np.einsum("ij,j->i",A,w)